 Scholarship applicants are advised that if they are unable to secure a supervision team, their application will be declined.
 Various factors have impacted the supervision capacity in our faculty, so getting a supervisor can be challenging at the moment.

-Applicants must contact their proposed supervisor after they have submitted an application, but well in advance of the closing date for applications.
+Applicants must contact their proposed supervisor well in advance of the closing date for applications.
 To increase the chances of a positive response from potential supervisors, applicants must provide a well-crafted Statement of Research Intent and be able to explain to the supervisor how their proposed topic aligns with the expertise and research interests of the supervisor.